roryl/lucee-book/dynamic_evaluation.md

 # Dynamic Evaluation
 Sometimes it can be useful to run Lucee code which has been dynamically generated, or access variables which are dynamically generated.
-This can enable meta programming when you do not know the names of variables at compile time.
+This can enable meta programming when you do not know the names of variables in advance.

 ##Dynamic Variables
 The following code sets a dynamic variable "test"